 Resources

-As educators and dancers, we are forever in a learning journey.
-We want you to have a place to find what we have found to be invaluable.
-Stay tuned, more resources coming soon!
+As educators and dancers, we are forever on a learning journey.
+We want to give you a place to find the resources that we have found to be invaluable.
+Stay tuned, more resources are often added here!

 Music

-Follow us on Spotify for more playlists & song recommendations
+Follow us on Spotify for more playlists and song recommendations.

-Teachers & DJs are always happy to tell you about the music you hear in class & at the parties, so go on and ask about your favourite tune!
+Our teachers and DJs are always happy to tell you more about the music you hear in class and at our events, so go and ask them about your favourite tune!

 Videos